 One of the shortcomings of the kit is that there is no display base or beaching gear to set the plane on once it has been completed or for that matter during assembly to prevent damage.
 While I probably could have done something from scratch I tend to be both lazy and short of time to spend at the modeling bench and if I can find something made for the job I usually go for it.
 In this case I found the CMK Dockwagen which apparently is what the Germans called their beaching gear for this aircraft.
 I have experience with other CMK products and was generally pleased with them, so I purchased one of these.
 The kit comes in a small corrugated box about 5" x 7" x 2".
 The kit is entirely resin save for a fret of photoetch for the safety railings.
 The resin is tan in color, smooth in surface, with crisply molded details and the only pin holes I found were in places they won't be seen when assembled.
 That's the good news.
 The bad news is that all of the large pieces were warped.
 The large "V" shaped section was warped down the long dimension and the two side tank assemblies were warped in two directions.
 While the hot water treatment may work, these large thick pieces may not respond like a thinner piece might.
 Only time will tell.
 I'm also dubious about the supports for the wheels being able to support the weight of the completed model without bending over time.
 Fortunately these are simple tubular affairs that should be easy to replace with some telescopic tubing.
 I also wasn't impressed with the photoetch as it's a bit one dimensional to represent posts and ropes so it will probably be replaced as well.
 Bottom line by the time all the problems are fixed there may not be much advantage over scratch building but I've already invested the money in this thing so I guess I'll see it though.
 See below for photos

 The instructions were printed on an A4 size sheet folded in quarters and printed on both sides.
 Painting call outs were in Humbrol numbers.
-If you are interested in scratch building one, plans can be found here, note that the text is in German.
 A couple of photos of a scratch built dockwagen can be found here.

 The only other aftermarket product that I'm aware of for this kit is an Eduard photoetch kit for the ignition harnesses for the engines.